ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Package.md

 The MySQL library is one of the external library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.
 This external package is maintained by the ballerina team.

 This provides the functionality required to access and manipulate data stored in a MySQL database.

-For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).

 ### Report Issues